West Yorkshire Police

 Domestic abuse will not be tolerated by West Yorkshire Police.
 We treat all reports seriously and we will do whatever we can to help prevent further incidents occurring.
 We always encourage those who suffer domestic abuse to report incidents to us.

-We have a zero tolerance policy in respect of domestic abuse; we will arrest anyone who is alleged to have committed a criminal offence and will prosecute where ever possible and appropriate.
+We have a zero-tolerance policy in respect of domestic abuse; we will arrest anyone who is alleged to have committed a criminal offence and will prosecute wherever possible and appropriate.

 Who can help?

-We have specially trained officers who can provide support and practical assistance to those who suffer domestic abuse, for example in making your home safer.
-They are located in our 5 local district Safeguarding Units and their contact details are below.
-We work in partnership with a wide variety of statutory and voluntary groups who can also provide help and support and with your permission we will put them in touch with you.
+We have specially trained officers in our district Safeguarding Units who can provide support and practical assistance to those who suffer domestic abuse, for example in making your home safer.
+We work in partnership with a wide variety of statutory and voluntary agencies who can also provide help and support and with your permission we will put them in touch with you.

 0808 2000 247

-• National helpline for men wanting to change
+• National helpline for perpetrators wanting to change

 0808 8024040